-The Burlington Historical Society was founded in October 1960 and is an affiliated member of the Ontario Historical Society, the Archvies Association of Ontario and Knowledge Ontario/Our Ontario.
+The Burlington Historical Society was founded in October 1960 and is an affiliated member of the Ontario Historical Society, the Archives Association of Ontario and Knowledge Ontario/Our Ontario.

 The Society's meetings, which are open to the general public, are held in the Centennial Room at Burlington Central Library on the 2nd Monday of each month, from September to May.
-There is no admission charge.
+There is a nominal admission charge, for non members.
 Each month historical subjects are presented by authoritative guest speakers.
 In addition, members often participate with short presentations on interesting aspects of Burlington history.

 Our Archives consist of photographs and documents relating to Burlington's past, carefully conserved and maintained.
 These records are available to researchers and the general public who are seeking information on local history.
 The Society always welcomes donations of Burlington-related materials to add to our collection.